-For our professional studies students, a co-op placement or internship is available for every program.
+For our professional studies students, a co-op placement, internship or practicum is available for every program.
 Our co-ops span three terms over your degree, giving you a full year of work experience in three different settings prior to graduation.
 This will provide you with a leg-up on your peers.

-Finally, select students studying Tourism & Hospitality Management or Education have the option to engage in a practicum program.
+Finally, select students studying Tourism & Hospitality Management have the option to engage in a practicum program, while all Education students are required to complete a practicum.
 The Mount is the first university in Nova Scotia to offer Education students a non-traditional practicum, meaning your work experiences aren't restricted to the classroom.
 In fact, we encourage our Education students to explore what other opportunities exist as an educator beyond the school environment.